 Shannon Shaw: Five Essential John Prine Songs

-[Update: FUV remembers John Prine on what would have been his 75th birthday on October 10, 2021.
-We lost our friend on April 7.
-2020 due to Covid-19 complications.
+[Update: We lost our friend on April 7, 2020 due to Covid-19 complications.
 Back in 2018, Shannon Shaw was part of Holiday Cheer for FUV: Live from the Beacon Theatre with John Prine and The Lone Bellow]

 Since its inception in 2005, Holiday Cheer for FUV has brought together musicians that share a connection, whether that's rooted in friendship or simply a spiritual kinship.
-This year's benefit concert, on December 3 at the Beacon Theatre, is no different, gathering John Prine, the Lone Bellow, and Shannon Shaw as a triad of like-minded souls, with an affectionate appreciation of one another's artistry and singularity.
+In 2018 we gathered John Prine, the Lone Bellow, and Shannon Shaw as a triad of like-minded souls, with an affectionate appreciation of one another's artistry and singularity.

 Shaw's path as a solo artist might differ from Prine's, but she has a keen love for the effortless twists of his observant lyricism, seamlessly shifting from whimsy to pathos.
-She winnowed down her lengthy list of Prine favorites to "Five Essential John Prine Songs" for FUV Essentials, ahead of her appearance with Prine at 2018's Holiday Cheer for FUV (find your tickets here).
+She winnowed down her lengthy list of Prine favorites to "Five Essential John Prine Songs" for FUV Essentials.

 Shannon Shaw: Five Essential John Prine Songs: